dargueta/unicorn-lua/README.rst

 registers that aren't the same size as a Lua integer.
 This is because the library currently has no concept of register sizes and thus doesn't know how to do typecasts.
-Due to how byte order works this doesn't matter on a little-endian system, but will result in things like a 16-bit register getting returned to Lua as 0x7fff000000000000 instead of 0x7fff.
+Due to how byte order works this doesn't matter on a little-endian host, but on a big-endian host it'll result in things like a 16-bit register getting returned to Lua as 0x7fff000000000000 instead of 0x7fff.

 Emergency Collection and Memory Leaks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~